ideas-labo/DaL-ext/README.md

  > In this paper, we propose a model-agnostic and sparsity-robust framework for predicting configuration performance, dubbed **DaL**, based on the new paradigm of dividable learning that builds a model via "divide-and-learn".
-To handle sample sparsity, the samples from the configuration landscape are divided into **distant divisions**, for each of which we build a sparse local model, e.g., **regularized Deep Neural Network**, to deal with the feature sparsity.
+To handle sample sparsity, the samples from the configuration landscape are divided into **distant divisions**, for each of which we build a sparse local model, e.g., **regularized Hierarchical Interaction Neural Network**, to deal with the feature sparsity.
 A newly given configuration would then be assigned to the right model of division for the final prediction.
 Further, *DaL* adaptively determines the **optimal number of divisions** required for a system and sample size without any extra training or profiling.
  >